apple/swift-openapi-generator/Sources/swift-openapi-generator/Documentation.docc/Articles/Configuring-the-generator.md

     - `client`: Client code that can be used with any client transport (depends on code from `types`).
     - `server`: Server code that can be used with any server transport (depends on code from `types`).
 - `additionalImports` (optional): array of strings.
 Each string value is a Swift module name.
 An import statement will be added to the generated source files for each module.
+- `filter`: (optional): Filters to apply to the OpenAPI document before generation.
+    - `operations`: Operations with these operation IDs will be included in the filter.
+    - `tags`: Operations tagged with these tags will be included in the filter.
+    - `paths`: Operations for these paths will be included in the filter.
+    - `schemas`: These (additional) schemas will be included in the filter.
 - `featureFlags` (optional): array of strings.
 Each string must be a valid feature flag to enable.
 For a list of currently supported feature flags, check out [FeatureFlags.swift](https://github.com/apple/swift-openapi-generator/blob/main/Sources/_OpenAPIGeneratorCore/FeatureFlags.swift).

 ### Example config files